My Top 5 2020s Movies That Should Become Broadway Musicals

 Directed by Baz Luhrmann

-The life of the “King of Rock and Roll” was brilliantly brought to the screen by Baz Luhrmann with the exact amount of bells-and-whistles he utilized on his previous work (1996’s Romeo + Juliet and 2001’s Moulin Rouge!), complete with a magnetic leading performance from Austin Butler.
-Luhrmann has very recently announced that a stage adaptation is officially in the works, so it’s no surprise that it be included on my list.
+The life of the “King of Rock and Roll” was vividly and energetically brought to the screen by Baz Luhrmann, using roughly the same lavish bells-and-whistles he employed in his earlier work (1996’s Romeo + Juliet and 2001’s Moulin Rouge!), anchored by a magnetic, scene-stealing performance from Austin Butler.
+Luhrmann has very recently announced that a stage adaptation is officially in the works, so it’s no surprise to see it included on my list.

-For a stage production, I can see them doing it ways the Tony Award-winning stage adaptation of Moulin Rouge! already accomplished, even though Luhrmann’s iconic frenetic editing style would be dearly absent from adding to the energy of the proceedings.
-Large-scale, shiny set designs, screens and elaborate choreography can make up for that.
-Casting for the real-life figures would be quite tricky, so hopefully they find the right people who can take on Elvis Presley, Col. Tom Parker and Priscilla Presley with true authenticity and historical accuracy.
+For a stage production, I can easily imagine them approaching it in ways similar to the Tony Award–winning Moulin Rouge! stage adaptation, even though Luhrmann’s trademark frenetic editing and rapid visual collage would necessarily be absent from the live theatrical experience.
+Large-scale, shiny set pieces, integrated screens, inventive lighting and elaborate choreography could more than compensate, bringing spectacle and emotion to the fore.
+Casting the real-life figures will be particularly delicate work; hopefully the creative team finds performers who can embody Elvis Presley, Col. Tom Parker and Priscilla Presley with both convincing authenticity and careful attention to historical nuance.

 4 - The Fabelmans (2022)